yusuke-takase/Falcons.jl/docs/src/.ipynb_checkpoints/Mapmake-checkpoint.md

 ```julia
 Mapmaking(ScanningStrategy(), split_num::Int)
 ```
-This function divides the observation time specified by `ScanningStrategy()` by the number specified by `split_num`.
-This is to avoid memory overload caused by calculating a huge amount of TOD data at once.
+This function splits the observation time specified by `ScanningStrategy()` by the number specified by `split_num`, calculates the pointing TOD, and then creates a map using it.
+The reason for the split calculation is to avoid overloading the memory by calculating a huge amount of TOD data at once.

 For example,
 ```julia